dodevops/cloudcontrol/README.md

 #### Configuration

-* USE_k9s: Enable this feature (it's recommended to use the FEATURES variable instead)
+* USE_k9s: Enable this feature (or use the FEATURES variable instead)
+* K9S_VERSION: Version to install (or use the FEATURES variable instead)
 * DEBUG_k9s: Debug this feature
-* Environment K9S_VERSION (required): Valid k9s version to install

 ### <a id="kc"></a> kc Quick Kubernetes Context switch